mlakmal/angular/README.md

   ```

   - Use app.service, app.controller, app.directive, app.filter, app.factory etc to register the angular component with app module.

+  - This method of component registering can be used before angular.bootstrap statement is exected.

   - For requirejs components loaded with below statement.